calijacked/ip/docs/README.md

 ## 9. Find Task

-Searches the task list for tasks that contain the given keyword in their description.
+Searches the task list for tasks that contain the given keyword in their <description>.

 **Format:** `task find <keyword>`